Fact-checked against ABS — Consumer Price Index on 2026-04-25.

 - Investment patterns – investor purchasing activity tends to concentrate in certain markets

-What stands out is that the same dollar of rent buys very different housing in different cities.
-That’s not a market failure — it’s how location-specific markets work — but it does mean rent-cost benchmarks from one city don’t translate well to another.
+The upshot is that the same dollar of rent buys very different housing depending on where you spend it.
+That isn’t a market failure – it’s just how location-specific markets behave – but it does mean a rent benchmark from one city tells you almost nothing about another.

 Frequently asked questions